huishenlab/biscuit/docs/barcode_extract.md

 ### Step 2: Create Whitelist

-Using `umi-tools` requires to steps.
+Using `umi-tools` requires two steps.
 The first step is to process your FASTQ with the cell barcodes in it and try to find the most likely true cell barcode:
 ```
 umi_tools whitelist \